• Skip to main content

 Full-size SIM

-The biggest form – in size of a credit card, around 8.5cm x 5.4cm.
+Full-Size SIM Card is the biggest form of a SIM card – in size of a credit card, around 8.5cm x 5.4cm.
 Phone service providers still sometimes supply the full-sized SIM, but with cut-outs for all the smaller sizes.
 Typically, your PIN and PUK codes are written on it, as well as the phone number you’ll be using, which comes in handy until you remember it.

 Mini-SIM